TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/EditingContent/Index.rst

    :alt: Editing a content element to change its type
    :class: with-border

-When you change a content element's type, TYPO3 CMS reloads the screen to display different input fields.
+When you change a content element's type, the TYPO3 CMS reloads the screen to display different input fields.

 .. figure:: ../../Images/EditContentChangeTypeConfirm.png